apichick/apigee-dev-training/labs/lab-09/README.md

 We will take as a starting point the solution from lab 02

-1. Create a folder called test in your file system
+1. Create a folder called test in your file system and change to it

         $ mkdir test
+        $ cd test

 2. Initialize and install the dependencies